uprighted-learners/unit-5-hello-express/readme.md

 ## Set up your server

+- [ ] We need to create an NPM project so we can setup Express.
+Make sure you're in the `unit-5-hello-express` folder, and run `npm init -y` in your terminal.
+- [ ] You should see `package.json` in the root of your folder
 - [ ] To use Express, we need to install it first.
-Run `npm install` in your terminal to install express
+Run `npm install express` in your terminal to install express
 - [ ] The next step you will need to do is to import `express`.
 Node.js imports work differently than JavaScript and React and use the following syntax:
 `const example = require('example')`
 - [ ] The second step is assigning the invocation of `express` to the variable `app`.